aofarrel/glossarpy/README.md

  * add_entry() - Add a single GlossEntry to GreatGloss
  * add_entries() - Add a list of GlossEntry objects to GreatGloss
  * sort_entries(ignorecase:bool = True) - Sort all GlossEntry objects added by add_entry() or add_entries() alphabetically by their name field
-   * ignorecase: set to True (default) to treat capital and lowercase letters as equivalent (ex: `anaconda Anaconda bat zebra`), set to False to use default Python sorting (ex: `anaconda bat zebra Anaconda`)
+   * ignorecase: set to True (default) to treat capital and lowercase letters as equivalent (ex: `anaconda Anacondas bat zebra`), set to False to use default Python sorting (ex: `anaconda bat zebra Anacondas`)
  * write_glossary(self, outfile:str = "", format:str = "rst", skipTOC:bool = False, skipSource:bool = False, sourcefile:str = None)
    * Write a glossary to the file described in outfile; will raise a RuntimeError if neither this nor GreatGloss' object's outtoc field are defined
    * format: `rst` for RST output, `txt` for plaintext